Behaviour (Pet Shop Boys album)

-Behaviour (released as Behavior in the United States) is the fourth studio album by the English synth-pop duo Pet Shop Boys, released on 22 October 1990 by Parlophone.
+Behaviour (spelled Behavior in the United States) is the fourth studio album by the English synth-pop duo Pet Shop Boys, released on 22 October 1990 by Parlophone.
 A Japanese special edition included a bonus mini CD, exclusive artwork and printed lyrics in a white velvet-like box.

 Background

 Harold Faltermeyer produced Behaviour at his Red Deer studio in Munich, Germany (West Germany at the time of recording).
 Because they were dissatisfied with the available digital synthesisers and samples, Pet Shop Boys wanted to use analogue synthesisers.
 Faltermeyer was chosen as a producer as he happened to be an expert on analogue equipment.
+Recording began in April 1990 and took ten weeks, with a break in the middle.

 The result was a Pet Shop Boys album that differed from both the previous album, Introspective, and the 1993 follow-up, Very.
-In places, the album expands upon the synth-pop genre with flavours of guitar pop ballads, as with "This Must Be the Place I Waited Years to Leave" and "My October Symphony" (a song about the decline of the Soviet Union) with the guitarist Johnny Marr; Marr and Neil Tennant previously worked together on the 1989 Electronic song "Getting Away with It".
-Later, singer Tennant reflected on the different style of Behaviour: "It was more reflective and more musical-sounding, and also it probably didn't have irritatingly crass ideas in it, like our songs often do."
-He said that the album was inspired by the fellow synth-pop group Depeche Mode's album Violator, released the same year.
+In places, the album expands upon the synth-pop genre with flavours of guitar pop ballads, as with "This Must Be the Place I Waited Years to Leave" and "My October Symphony" (a song about the decline of the Soviet Union), featuring guitarist Johnny Marr with whom Neil Tennant had worked on the 1989 Electronic song "Getting Away with It".
+Later, the duo reflected on the different style of Behaviour: "It was more reflective and more musical-sounding, and also it probably didn't have irritatingly crass ideas in it, like our songs often do."
+They were inspired by fellow synth-pop group Depeche Mode's album Violator, released earlier that same year, which had "raised the stakes", according to Chris Lowe.

-In a 1993 interview with NME, Chris Lowe recalled of Behaviour, "The funny thing was that album was written at a time when the whole rave scene was fantastically exciting and good, the music was really up.
+In a 1993 interview with NME, Lowe recalled of Behaviour, "The funny thing was that album was written at a time when the whole rave scene was fantastically exciting and good, the music was really up.
 I can't understand what happened; we set out to write an uplifting album and we ended up with something which was the complete opposite."
 Tennant added, "There was an element of sadness to it, it's one of these things that sad songs are more interesting to write."